DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 - [Anonymous change of name servers](https://www.dk-hostmaster.dk/en/anonymous-change-name-server) and [internal change of name servers via email](https://www.dk-hostmaster.dk/en/internal-change-name-server) will both be decommissioned
 - Multi-operation commands for EPP Update Domain will no longer be supported (more details on this below)
 - A Name service provider (NSP) can control the flow to own name servers by only supporting _pull_ operations
-- DSRECORDS will be deleted (_purged_) as part of the change of name servers operation
+- DSRECORDs will be deleted (_purged_) as part of the change of name servers operation

 <a id="about-this-document"></a>
 ### About this Document